"Ever seen a lion roar? What a fuckin' voice!"

 – Joshua Drew Payne

 In 2020, the year of the Great Hush, Joshua has not been silent.
-He's been cast in a feature film, a music video, finished 2 works for stage (Woody and Barb, The Heart of It) and another for film (Superdoll).
-He has released countless singles and musical works, and has been working to complete a 20 year endeavor: His 3-part cinematic musical drama the Modern Age.
+He's been cast in a feature film, a music video, co-written and stared in a piece for the 48 hour film festival, outlined While He Was a Boy, a new off-Broadway commission (fingers crossed), finished 2 new drafts for the straight stage (Woody and Barb, The Heart of It) and another for film (Superdoll).
+He has released countless singles and musical works to fans, and has been working diligently to complete a 20 year endeavor: His 3-part cinematic musical drama the Modern Age.

-In the lee-time he's been work-shopping and performing segments of After the Wedding (the Death and Times of), his very own one man show.
+In the lee-time he's been work-shopping and performing live, segments of Something Easy, his own one man show.

 –– Excerpt from Joshua's own Musical: the Modern Age.